B4st13n/DLG_Extract/readme.md

 # DlgExtract

-A command line utility to read dialog file from any *.dlg files and string information from dialog.tlk files used Infinity Engine to extract as text files.
+A command line utility to read dialog file from any DLG files and string information from dialog.tlk files used Infinity Engine to extract as text files.

 ## Usage
 ```